wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 ###  Step 1.2: Deploy the REST API

-To deploy the REST API, follow the steps given below:
+For the REST API to be invokable, you need to deploy it.
+To deploy the REST API., follow the steps given below:

 1. Navigate back to the Choreo Console.
 You will be viewing the page for the `readingList` REST API.

 2. In the left pane, click **Deploy**,  and then click **Deploy Manually**.

     !!! info
-        Automatic deployment is enabled for the component by default.
-You are required to carry out only the first deployment manually.
+        Automatic deployment is enabled for the REST API by default.
+You are required to carry out only the first deployment manually.<br/><br/> When automatic deployment is enabled, your REST API is automatically deployed every time you push a commit to the GitHub repository in which its implementation resides.
+You can disable automatic deployment if required.

-   This deploys the API to the development environment to make it invokable.
+   This deploys the API to the development environment.

 ### Step 1.3: Test the REST API